-A village hotel on the edge of the IJsselmeer, twenty minutes from central Amsterdam, for those fleeing crowded canals.
+A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 De Durgerdam, Amsterdam